tayruxin/tp/docs/UserGuide.md

 Since `PRIORITY` parameter is optional, the following command lines are accepted for the `add` command.

-**Example:**
+**Examples:**
 - `add c/GovTech r/Software Engineer s/PA n/John Doe d/12-12-2023 e/johnDoe@gmail.com p/98765432 pr/medium`
 - `add c/GovTech r/Software Engineer s/PA n/John Doe d/12-12-2023 e/johnDoe@gmail.com p/98765432`

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes:**<br>
-* Parameters can be in any order. e.g. If the command specifies c/COMPANY_NAME r/ROLE, r/ROLE c/COMPANY_NAME is also acceptable.
+* Parameters can be in any order. e.g. If the command specifies `c/COMPANY_NAME r/ROLE`, `r/ROLE c/COMPANY_NAME` is also acceptable.
-* Parameters are case-insensitive. e.g. c/COMPANY_NAME is the same as c/company_name.
+* Parameters and prefixes are case-insensitive. e.g. `c/COMPANY_NAME` is the same as `C/company_name`.
 </div>

 Notice that the `add` command does not use `INDEX` in its command format.
 Each feature has a unique command format, but every command line must begin with a command word to specify the desired feature.
-You can find the command format for each feature in the [Features](#current-features) section or take a [quick tour](#introducing-linkmein-a-quick-tour) to get hands-on experience with LinkMeIn.
+You can find the command format for each feature in the [Features](#current-features) section or take a **quick tour** to get hands-on experience with LinkMeIn, right below!.

 ---